Eterea/blender/docs/tips.md

             mod.harden_normals = True
 ```

----

-**To shade differently the active and inactive geometry in the viewport**
+### Shade differently active and inactive

-Go to 3D Viewport Overlays while in edit mode and look for that Fade Inactive Geometry Checkbox and Opacity Slider
+To shade differently the active and inactive geometry in the viewport go to 3D Viewport Overlays while in edit mode and look for that Fade Inactive Geometry Checkbox and Opacity Slider

-- • I use a custom keymap **Alt-Ctrl-Z** for the checkbox
+- I use a custom keymap **Alt-Ctrl-Z** for the checkbox

----

-**Quick cut, slice, boolean, carver objects**
+### Quick cut, slice, boolean, carver objects

 Use **Bool Tool** Addon - In object mode > N > Edit > Auto Boolean

 - CAUTION: carver tools, inside Tools, seems to freeze the app, at least in Mac…

----

-**To change the ACTIVE ISLAND when in EDIT mode:** (between several “islands” of elements, meshes or curves)
+### To change the Active Island when in Edit mode

+Between several “islands” of elements, meshes or curves)

 Deselect all.